 - The care was provided in Canada.

-- The attendant was not your spouse and was at least 18 years of age.
+- The attendant, at the time, was neither your spouse nor under 18 years of age.

 - The amount to be included in your medical expenses for the remuneration paid to an attendant does not exceed $10,000.

 - No portion of the remuneration paid is being used to claim:

 - disability supports expenses, where the goods and services concerned enabled the person to carry out employment duties, carry on a business, do research, or attend a designated educational institution or a secondary school;

 - fees paid for full-time residence in a nursing home (unless a receipt issued by the nursing home shows an amount specifically relating to remuneration paid to an attendant); or

 - expenses for care and training received at a school, an institution or any other place.

 - A receipt was issued by the recipient of the remuneration.
 (If the recipient was an individual, his or her social insurance number must be given on the receipt.)

 You cannot include amounts paid for the services of an attendant in your medical expenses if you or your spouse is entitled to include the amounts in the calculation of the tax credit for home-support services for seniors.